proinsias/proinsias.github.io/_posts/2021/2021-04-06-nix-count-the-number-of-fields-in-a-record.md

 ---
 layout: single
-title: "Nix: Count the number of fields in a record"
+title: 'Nix: Count the number of fields in a record'
+excerpt: Using awk
 date: 2021-04-06 16:02
-modified: 2021-04-06 16:02
+modified: 2022-11-04 16:02
 categories: til
 tags:
     - awk
     - nix
     - til
 ---

 To count the number of fields in a delimiter-separated text file, use `awk`: